 European Economic Area Members: Our Legal Bases for Processing Your Information

-European data protection law requires organizations to have legal bases to collect, use, share and otherwise process information about you.
+Data protection law (for example, in the EEA or Brazil) requires organizations to have legal bases to collect, use, share and otherwise process information about you.
 While some of your rights apply generally, certain rights only apply depending on the legal bases we rely on to process data.
 We’ve explained these legal bases and your rights below.

 We ask for your permission to process your information for certain purposes and you have the right to withdraw your consent at any time.
 We ask for your consent to: